 The selling of the School reserve tract, the relaxed policy on deeding of allotments, combined with what happens in cases of non-payment of property taxes – along with the allotment inheritance law, had a devastating effects.
 By 1912, Siletz Agent Egbert would comment that over half of the Siletz Allotments were already moved out of Indian ownership.

-The next page will discuss the years leading up to reforms in Federal Indian Policy beginning with the Indian Reorganization Act in 1934.
+Next month’s article with discuss the years leading up to reforms in Federal Indian Policy beginning with the Indian Reorganization Act in 1934.